 - Curriculum Vitae including a list of clinical placements

-- Certified copies of two recent clinical appraisal tools (minimum of one acute placement)
+- Two recent clinical appraisal tools (minimum of one acute placement)

 - You will need to provide your referee details to the Placement and Allocation Service allocations.pmcv.com.au